By Cameron Lee

 March 8, 2020

 Lines were long at the arena as hordes of country music fans funnelled into Spectrum Center for the highly anticipated A Good Look’n Tour, pairing two of the hottest names in modern country music.
 While many were still getting primed for the evening’s shindig, Tyler Childers and his band moseyed onto the stage and wasted no time getting right into his most popular song, “Feathered Indians.”
-A collective wave of country-tinged hollers went through the crowd; it was an audience that, quite honestly, seemed a little out of place for the gigantic arena.
+A collective wave of hollers through the crowd; it was an audience that, quite honestly, seemed a little out of place for the gigantic arena.
 Childers’ dynamic voice filled any voids that might have made the vibe awkward.

 Like many proficient singer-songwriters, the Kentucky native grew up singing in the church choir, and his hallowed and twangy voice certainly holds a level of divinity.
 It was only just in 2017 when Childers broke out with Purgatory, an album produced by Sturgill Simpson and David Ferguson (Loretta Lynn, Johnny Cash, Jake Bugg).
 He was releasing music independently since 2011, at the age of 19, when a chance meeting at a Kentucky bingo hall with Sturgill Simpson resulted in a harmonious relationship rocketing his music career.